About Snap Packs

 To ensure the compatibility of Snap functionality with feature updates in the endpoints, we regularly release new SnapLogic Snap Pack versions.
 These updates are aligned with the endpoints and may involve driver upgrades, the deprecation of specific APIs, support for the latest features, and more.
 Different versions of the same Snap Pack can behave differently.
 Snap Pack versions are also related to Snaplex versions because each Snaplex version supports a specific set of Snap Pack versions.
 Learn more about releases of Snap Packs at Upgrade Rules.

-Snap Pack Versions
+Snap Pack versions

-The Snap Pack versions include the release and the build number, for example, main22460(default) or 434patches22639.
-The build number increments with each new distribution.
 The Snap Packs page to control versions at the environment level is available from the Subscriptions section of Admin Manager or from IIP Manager.
-Environment admins can choose the Stable or Latest distribution for all Snap Packs and override the version for specific Snap Packs.

 Snap packs are available in two versions, Stable and Latest.
 Both versions have default designations that match the most recently released Snap Pack version for the corresponding distribution.